 We found 7 neurologists who accept Humana Gold HMO near Columbus, GA.

-Dr. Jagdish Sidhpura practices neurology (brain & spinal cord disease).
-Dr. Sidhpura graduated from Grant Medical College.
-His patients gave him an average rating of 2.5 out of 5 stars.
-He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Jagdish Sidhpura is a medical specialist in neurology (brain & spinal cord disease).
+He studied medicine at Grant Medical College.
+Dr. Sidhpura's patients gave him an average rating of 2.5 out of 5 stars.
+He is in-network for Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments